 - 3 celery stalks, chopped (about 1 cup)

 - 1 tablespoon chopped fresh sage leaves

-- 3-4 cups (32 oz) low sodium vegetable or chicken broth (see note)
+- 4 cups (32 oz.) low sodium vegetable or chicken broth (see note)

 - Heat oven to 400ºF.
 Peel and seed the squash.
 Cut into 1-inch cubes and place them on a rimmed baking sheet.
 Drizzle with 1 tablespoon olive oil, salt, and pepper; toss to coat.
 Spread in a single layer and roast for 15 minutes.
-Turn and continue to roast until softened, about 20-25 minutes more.
+Flip squash and continue to roast until softened, about 20 to 25 minutes more.

 - Meanwhile, heat the remaining 1 tablespoon oil in a stockpot or Dutch oven over medium heat.
 Add onion and celery, and cook until softened, about 7 minutes.
 Add sage and saute 1 minute more.

 - Add broth and roasted squash and bring to a boil.
 Reduce heat and simmer for 30 minutes, or until vegetables are very tender.